margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Each one of us a link in the chain
 Each one of us giving another something deeper to know about himself Each one of us expanding higher and wider

+It's the same metaphor, but a different story
+It's the same culture, but different perspectives
+It's the truth, but different journeys

+It's the same metaphor, but different characters
+It's the same pattern, but different stories
+It's the same culture, but different perspectives
+It's the same system, but different tracks
+It's the same truth, but different journeys
+It's the same smile, but different glimmers through the silence

+The road is widening, the road is growing deeper

+One encouraged me to speak up and read, another encouraged me to sing and write

+## You Know Too Much About Me, You Spoke for Me ##
+You know too much about who I am.
+I heard my thoughts, and feelings captured through your voice.

+I have a life to live
+A song to sing
+A book to write
+A heart filled with love and a laugh
+Some youth to teach
+Some people to meet
+I have churches to go to
+I have homes to architect
+I have nature to appreciate

 ## Backhanded Complements ##
 Those backhanded complements